-Is there a platform war going on between Salesforce, Microsoft, SAP and Oracle?
-Are the big four CRM vendors in...
+Is there a war between the top CRM platform vendors Salesforce, Microsoft, SAP and Oracle?
+Are the big four CRM...

-The aforementioned CRM vendors have emerged as the dominant players in the CRM space.
+The aforementioned top CRM platforms have emerged as the dominant players in the CRM space.
 They have all developed sophisticated capabilities and ecosystems capable of meeting modern enterprise needs.

 Each vendor has worked hard to open up their platforms via APIs or middleware for customers to mix and match their applications and services, with hopes and dreams of converting them into full-time customers across more products.